The equation of Binet in classical and relativistic orbital mechanics: Binet's equation as a consequence of a vertical fall

 The position of the reduced mass at $(x,y)$ is related to its polar coordinates by

 The infinitesimal displacement with time of this mass is given by $(dx,dy)$ and is represented in terms of the polar coordinates at the point under consideration by

 where the dot on top of a variable stands for the derivative with time.
-We now set $\phi=0$ as the direction of the $y$ coordinate~\footnote{Although this point is arbitrary, the condition $\phi=0$ always holds because the reference frame rotates with the orbiting body.}, and the horizontal speed takes the form
+We now set $\phi=0$ as the direction of the $y$ coordinate, and the horizontal speed takes the form

 This speed is related to the angular momentum per unit mass, $J$, by

 and therefore we have

 Regarding the vertical kinematics, we obtain